When to Travel to South Korea: Weather Breakdown by Month & Season

 Falling between the extremes of summer and winter, spring and autumn are the two best seasons to visit Korea.
-In both, you’re greeted by comfortable mild to warm temperatures and relatively dry conditions.
-The differences are especially striking when compared to the hot & wet summer.
+In both these seasons, we’re greeted by comfortable, mild to warm temperatures and relatively dry conditions.

 Mountains in Spring